aws/aws-cdk/packages/@aws-cdk/aws-applicationautoscaling/README.md

 **Application AutoScaling** is used to configure autoscaling for all services other than scaling EC2 instances.
-For example, you will use this to scale ECS tasks, DynamoDB capacity, Spot Fleet sizes and more.
+For example, you will use this to scale ECS tasks, DynamoDB capacity, Spot Fleet sizes, Comprehend document classification endpoints, Lambda function provisioned concurrency and more.

 As a CDK user, you will probably not have to interact with this library directly; instead, it will be used by other construct libraries to